 I believe that intuition is always right.
 But the problem is sometimes we couldn’t distinguish our intuition from our thoughts and emotions.

 Take me for an example.
-Just last year, I was faced with this dilemma with staying in a contract job or joining an animation studio.
+Just last year, I was faced with this dilemma of staying in a contract job or joining an animation studio.
 Something doesn’t feel right with joining the animation studio.
 But I thought I had this weird vibe because I was afraid to make a job switch.
 So I decide to be “courageous” and went ahead.
 In the end, the deal with the animation studio didn’t pan out and I was left with no job.

 I had mistaken my intuition for fear.